samiraat/BackPropagation/README.md

 # BackPropagation
-Back Propagation on MNIST dataset
+Back Propagation and Kohenen on MNIST dataset